metareflection/www-research/neuro/index.md

 ## Formal Verification of Safety

-We intend to apply formal software verification techniques in order to establish safety guarantees.
+We intend to apply formal software verification techniques in order to establish safety guarantees about our neural networks.

 # Projects
 - Relational Programming Neural Networks